mohamed-walidd/Search-Engine/ReadMe.md

 ## 💻 Technologies Used <a name = "tech"></a>
 - Java
-- react
-- Json server
+- React
 - Mysql
+- Servlet
-- servlet
+- Apache Tomcat

 ### ✨ Contributors
 <table>
   <tr>